2013-2014 Visual Arts Courses

 Basic Color Photography

-This wildly explorative class investigates the potentials of black-and-white photography, color photography, and the assimilation of the two.
+This wildly explorative class will investigate the potentials of black-and-white photography, color photography, and the assimilation of the two.
 The history of the photographic medium will be explored.
 Editing, sequencing, and output size will be introduced to students through bibliomaniac explorations and gallery/museum visits.
 Students are welcome to use either analog or digital.
 The development of a personal vision, based upon a personal set of interests and/or beliefs, will be at the core of this experience.

-This is a rigorous studio course, in which students will produce a body of work while studying the relevant artistic and photographic precedents.
+This is a rigorous studio course in which students will produce a body of work while studying relevant artistic and photographic precedents.
 A working knowledge of photographic history and contemporary practice is a prerequisite, as is previous art or photographic work that indicates readiness for the advanced questions presented by this course.

 This course offers an opportunity for an in-depth study of advanced printmaking techniques.
 Students will be encouraged to master traditional skills and techniques so that familiarity with process will lead to the development of a personal and meaningful body of work.
 The course will also cover all aspects of letterpress printing, enabling participants to incorporate text into their conference work, if so desired.
-Ms. Philipps will teach in the fall; Ms. Ancona, in the spring.

 Concepts in Sculpture

 What is sculpture?
 How do we make it?
 How do we talk about it?
 What does it mean?
-This yearlong course invites students to investigate fundamental-to-advanced concepts in sculpture.
+This is a yearlong course that invites students to investigate fundamental-to-advanced concepts in sculpture.
 Students will gain a greater understanding of technique, materials, and process, with a specific emphasis on the integration of larger social, political, and aesthetic concerns and how to address them in the work.
 As the course progresses, students will have the opportunity to work in digital and experimental media.
-The course will cover the period from the late-20th century to the present.
+The course will cover the period from the late 20th century to the present.
 There will be regular presentations, assigned projects, and trips to galleries and museums.
 At the completion of each project, there will be a group critique where feedback is offered and process explored.
 Experimentation and personal expression are highly encouraged.
-Experience working three-dimentionally is welcome but not required.
+Experience working three-dimentionally is welcome but, not required.
 Please bring examples of previous work to the interview.

 Things and Beyond